katiebuntic/intro-to-research-data-management-carpentries/episodes/introduction.md

 :::::::::::::::::::::::: solution

 ```
-"Claude Monet"            → String
+"Claude Monet"           is a string
-1872                      → Integer
+1872                     is an integer
-"ca. 1931"                → String (messy date)
+"ca. 1931"               is a string (messy date)
-"07/06/2019 00:00"        → String (looks like a date but stored as text)
+"07/06/2019 00:00"       is a string (looks like a date but stored as text)
-2021-07-14                → Date
+2021-07-14               is a date
-27.5                      → Float
+27.5                     is a float
-"Oil on canvas"           → String
+"Oil on canvas"          is a string
-TRUE                      → Boolean
+TRUE                     is a boolean
 ```

 :::::::::::::::::::::::::::::::::

-### Examples from the MET Museum dataset
+Notice how several values look like dates or numbers but are stored as text - this is common in real datasets and affects how we analyse them.

 ### Identifying data types in your own dataset